jmaassen/EYRg-wiki/howtos/CESM.md

 particular experiment with this particular configuration.
 In general any changes to one of the configuration files will require CESM to be recompiled.

+Note that when a configuration is build for the first time, CESM will download the necessary input data file from SVN.
+As these files are quite large (tens of GBs) this may take some time.

 ### Start CESM